pydrake.symbolic

 Overloaded function.

-1. Evaluate(self: pydrake.symbolic.Expression, env: Dict[pydrake.symbolic.Variable, float] = {}, generator: pydrake.common.RandomGenerator = None) -> float
+1. Evaluate(self: pydrake.symbolic.Expression, env: dict[pydrake.symbolic.Variable, float] = {}, generator: pydrake.common.RandomGenerator = None) -> float

 Evaluates using a given environment (by default, an empty environment) and a random number generator.
 If there is a random variable in this expression which is unassigned in env, this method uses random_generator to sample a value and use the value to substitute all occurrences of the variable in this expression.